Histories and observables in covariant field theory: Gauge theories and homotopical geometry

 Remark however that this object is only an $\R_{M}$-algebra and one would like to have an $\Ac$-algebra here, by replacing the Chevalley-Eilenberg complex by an \emph{inner} version of it.
 The existence of the inner Chevalley-Eilenberg complex is only given under very strong finite-dimension conditions, that are not fulfilled in the above construction.
 The essentially role of the Batalin-Vilkovisky construction is to give a systematic way to fill the above conceptual gap, by using smaller generating spaces of Noether symmetries.

 Indeed, remark that the left hand side of the natural map

 is not a finitely generated $\Ac[\Dc]$-module (contrary to what would occur in a finite dimensional geometric situation) for the same reason that $\Dc\otimes_{\Oc}\Dc$ is not $\Dc$-coherent.
 This shows that it is hard to find an $\Ac[\Dc]$-finitely generated off-shell projective resolution $\gfk_{S}$ of the space $\Nc_{S}$ of Noether identities.
+Another problem is that such a projective resolution does not give, in general, a cofibrant resolution of the $\Ac$-algebra $\Ac/\Ic_S$ because the differential graded symmetric algebra functor $\Sym_{dg-\Ac}$ is not always exact.
 This motivates the following construction, that is also useful for computational purposes.

 Generating spaces of Noether gauge symmetries can be defined by adapting Tate's construction \cite{Tate4} to the local context.
 We are inspired here by Stasheff's paper \cite{Stasheff2}. \begin{definition} A generating space of Noether identities is a tuple $(\gfk_{S},\Ac_{n},i_{n})$ composed of \begin{enumerate} \item a negatively graded projective $\Ac[\Dc]$-module $\gfk_{S}$, \item a negatively indexed family $\Ac_{n}$ of dg-$\Ac$-algebras with $\Ac_{0}=\Ac$, and \item for each $n\leq -1$, an $\Ac[\Dc]$-linear morphism $i_{n}:\gfk_{S}^{n+1}\to Z^n\Ac_{n}$ to the $n$-cycles of $\Ac_{n}$, \end{enumerate} such that if one extends $\gfk_{S}$ by setting $\gfk_{S}^1=\Theta_{\Ac}^\ell$ and if one sets